Thousands of people across the UK are paying more tax than they need to, are you one of them? We explain how to check and challenge your tax code.

-If you've be allocated the wrong tax code you could be paying the tax man more cash than you need too.
+It may seem like your tax code is just a random assortment of letters and numbers, but if you have been allocated the wrong tax code you could be paying the tax man more cash than you need too.

-Everyone who is employed, be it full or part time work, or receives a private pension is assigned a tax code.
+Everyone who is employed, be it full or part-time work, or receives a private pension is assigned a tax code.

-You tax code tells your employer or pension provider how much tax needs to be deducted from your gross salary before it is paid into your account.
+Your tax code tells your employer or pension provider how much tax needs to be deducted from your gross salary before it is paid into your account.

 You should also be able to find your main tax code on your P60 or on your annual notification letter from HMRC.